jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

         - Members
         - Namespace alias: alternate name for namespace
         - namespace
-        - using namespace < namespace >: allows you to ommit the namespace identifier when referencing things in the namespace
+        - using namespace < namespace >: allows you to omit the namespace identifier when referencing things in the namespace
         - Accessing the namespace (C++ uses `::`)
     - Abstract declarator: identifier omitted
     - const and volatile pointers